fbaltoumas/RTK-PRED/README.md

 You can also set the url for the Phobius web server (for use with the `-wp` version):

     phobius_url = "https://phobius.sbc.su.se/cgi-bin/predict.pl"

+This can be useful, should the original url of the server change for any reason.

 Alternatively, use the `--hmmerdir`, `--phobiusdir`, `-wp` or `--webphobius` options, to override `config.py`.